carbon-design-system/carbon-platform/docs/services-web-app.md

 ### Protecting Static Pages

-There is no reusable strategy to guarantee authentication before accessing Statically Generated Pages; Each page is responisble for handling authentication and authorisation at a component-level (e.g., fetching user , waiting for user to load and then displaying content).
+There is no reusable strategy to guarantee authentication before accessing Statically Generated Pages; Each page is responisble for handling authentication and authorization at a component-level (e.g., fetching user , waiting for user to load and then displaying content).
 See "Authenticating Statically Generated Pages" section in
 [NextJs Authentication Docs](https://nextjs.org/docs/authentication) You may make use of the